CSC207-NueralNova/group-project/README.md

 4. Ysajelle Yi Ru Chua Lim (Ysajelle-Lim)
 5. Jia Yi Wu (Observer3510)

+## Description
+This project was made as the final project for CSC207 at the University of Toronto.

+SpendSmart allows you to sign up with a username and password, and log your spendings.
+You can view what you've logged as well as ask an AI assistant preset questions for help with budgeting.

+## Table of Contents
+[comment]: <> (Link to the sections below somehow)

+## Installation Instructions

+## Usage
+First, run the program.
+### Sign up
+If you've never used the program before, make a new account by choosing a username and password.
+### Log in
+If you already have an account, log in with your username and password.
+### Log an Expense

+### See List of Monthly Income & Expenses

+### Ask Questions to AI Assistant

+## License

+## Feedback

+## Contributions

 ## User Stories/Cases

 [comment]: <> (The first sentence should be what the user wants to do and the rest of the story should detail how they achieve that.)